-Dean Schenck joined the Law School in 2009 after serving in the Army’s Judge Advocate General’s Corps for more than 25 years.
-She also has served as a judge, lawyer, and educator.
-While in the military, she was an appellate military judge on the U.S. Army Court of Criminal Appeals.
-In 2005, Dean Schenck was the first female appointed as a Senior Judge on that court, where she served until she retired.
-In 2007, the secretary of defense also appointed her to serve concurrently as Associate Judge on the U.S. Court of Military Commission Review.
-After retiring from the military as a colonel in 2008, Dean Schenck served as Senior Advisor to the Defense Task Force on Sexual Assault in Military Services.
+Lisa M. Schenck joined the law school in 2009 after serving in the Army for more than 25 years, initially as a Signal Corps Officer and then as a judge, lawyer, and educator in the Judge Advocate General’s (JAG) Corps.
+In 2002, she was appointed as a military judge on the U.S. Army Court of Criminal Appeals.
+In 2005, Dean Schenck was the first woman appointed as a Senior Judge on that court, where she continued until she retired.
+She also served concurrently as an Associate Judge on the U.S. Court of Military Commission Review after her appointment by the Secretary of Defense in 2007.
+In 2008, retiring with the rank of colonel after nearly 20 years in the JAG Corps, Dean Schenck became the Senior Advisor to the Defense Task Force on Sexual Assault in the Military Services.

 As an Army attorney, Dean Schenck held a variety of positions and received the 2003 Judge Advocates Association Outstanding Career Armed Services Attorney Award (Army).
 Her practice experience included positions such as Environmental Attorney and Executive Officer for the Department of the Army, Judge Advocate General’s Criminal Law Division.
 At the United States Military Academy, West Point, she was Chief of the Administrative and Civil Law Division, Assistant Professor of Constitutional and Military law, Co-Course Director for Introduction to Legal Methods, and the Law Department Academic Counselor.
 She received the Honor Society of Phi Kappa Phi Scholastic Achievement Award and was one of five West Point faculty and staff members to be inducted into the Phi Kappa Phi National Honor Society.